 \subsubsection{\textbf{Model Diagnosis Tool: Quantitative Verification}}

-While the \text{SIM} generates qualitative feedback from user experience, relying solely on this feedback fails to detect hidden structural issues such as embedding collapse.
+While the \text{SIM} generates qualitative feedback from user experience, relying solely on this feedback fails to detect hidden structural issues in terms of the model, such as embedding collapse.
 To address this, we introduce the Model Diagnosis Tool ($\text{DIAG}$; denoted as $\text{DIAG}^{(t)}$ at iteration $t$), which is a computational probing module designed to verify structural or behavioral deficiencies of the recommender system.
-As depicted in Figure~\ref{fig: directional_feedback}~(a.2), unlike the \text{SIM}, the $\text{DIAG}^{(t)}$ directly accesses the model parameters $\theta$ and data loaders within the codebase $\mathcal{B}^{(t)}$ to conduct a systematic validity check.
+As depicted in Figure~\ref{fig: directional_feedback}~(a.2), unlike the \text{SIM}, $\text{DIAG}^{(t)}$ directly accesses the model parameters $\theta$ and data loaders within the codebase $\mathcal{B}^{(t)}$ to conduct a systematic validity check.